POSEIDON-SCRIPTS/Documentation/scripts/pos-alerts/exports/server.md

 #### Notification System
 The export sends notifications to:
-- Alert creator (confirmation)
+- Alert creator (confirmation) - only if source provided
 - Eligible responders (alert notification)

 ### Best Practices

+1. **Use player source when possible** - provides automatic name and coordinate retrieval
-1. **Always validate data** before calling the export
+2. **Always validate data** before calling the export
-2. **Use meaningful alert IDs** that match your configuration
+3. **Use meaningful alert IDs** that match your configuration
-3. **Provide context** in custom names for better identification
+4. **Provide context** in custom names for better identification
-4. **Handle return values** to ensure alerts were created successfully
+5. **Handle return values** to ensure alerts were created successfully
-5. **Consider responder availability** when creating alerts
+6. **Consider responder availability** when creating alerts
-6. **Use appropriate coordinates** for accurate location reporting
+7. **Use appropriate coordinates** for accurate location reporting
-7. **Test with different scenarios** to ensure proper functionality
+8. **Test with different scenarios** to ensure proper functionality

 ### Performance Considerations

-- The export checks for existing alerts from the same source and removes duplicates
+- The export checks for existing alerts from the same source and removes duplicates (when source provided)
 - Alert creation includes responder eligibility checks
 - Webhook notifications are sent asynchronously
 - Player notifications are optimized for multiple recipients
+- System-based alerts (without source) are processed faster as they skip player data retrieval

 ### Common Use Cases

-1. **Crime Alerts**: Bank robberies, vehicle theft, store robberies
+#### Player-Based Alerts
+1. **Crime Reports**: Player-reported crimes with automatic location
-2. **Medical Emergencies**: Injuries, accidents, health crises
+2. **Medical Emergencies**: Player health crises with automatic identification
-3. **Fire Emergencies**: Building fires, vehicle fires, explosions
+3. **Fire Emergencies**: Player-reported fires with location data
-4. **Security Breaches**: Unauthorized access, alarm triggers
-5. **Traffic Incidents**: Accidents, road hazards, pursuits
+4. **Traffic Incidents**: Player-reported accidents

-6. **Environmental Hazards**: Chemical spills, gas leaks, structural damage
+#### System-Based Alerts
+1. **Security Breaches**: Automated security system alerts
+2. **Environmental Monitoring**: Sensor-based alerts
+3. **Scheduled Events**: Timer-based system alerts
+4. **AI-Generated Alerts**: Automated incident detection

 ### Troubleshooting

 **Alert not created:**
 - Check if alert ID exists in Config.JobAlerts
-- Verify source player ID is valid
+- Verify source player ID is valid (if provided)
+- Ensure coords and name are provided when source is not
-- Ensure required data fields are provided
+- Check required data fields are provided

 **No responders notified:**
 - Check if responders are on duty (if duty requirement enabled)
 - Verify job configuration matches responder jobs
 - Check player permissions for alert access

+**Player information not retrieved:**
+- Verify POS-Core is running and accessible
+- Check if player source ID is valid
+- Ensure player is connected to the server

 **Webhook not sent:**
 - Verify webhook configuration in config file